FreakC-Foundation/FreakC/TUTORIAL.md

 <b>(Same with Do-While)</b>

-## The better way for while loops
+## The better way for loops
-You can combine the Functional programming and If statements to make a somewhat workable while loop like this:
+You can use somewhat "recursion" like this:

 	PoopInt[fnc] i=start_number
 	PoopFnc[fnc] loop